pansyjia/Programming-Final-Project/README.md

 ## 3. Instructions
 To successfully run this program, you need to do the following things:

 1) IMPORTANT: get a client id and API key from Yelp.
-You can apply for authentication from Yelp API  using the link below:
+You can apply for authentication from Yelp API  using the link below or find my secret data in the file that I submitted through Canvas.
      "https://www.yelp.com/developers/v3/manage_app"
 2) Create a "secrets.py" file and put your client id and API key into it.
 The content format is like this: client_id = ""